Miradouro De Santa Iria

 Shockingly enough, it closed less than two years later.

 For a long time, dogs and guards were employed to stop people like us from poking their noses inside.
 The money ran out a few years ago, though, and the looting began.
 Now, the inside of the building looks like the setting for a horror film… which is exactly what it was, at one point.
-It’d be boarded up and inaccessible in most parts of the world, but not here… yet.
+It’d be boarded up and inaccessible in most parts of the world, but not here.
+Not yet, anyway.

 Monte Palace inside view